Payright’s complaints handling policy and procedure

 Management of complaints

-As you will understand, all complaints require proper investigation and we want to ensure that our response to you addresses the issues raised in your complaint.
+All complaints require proper investigation, and we want to ensure that our response to you addresses the issues raised in your complaint.

 Where it is not reasonably possible to resolve your complaint within this timeframe, Payright will advise you of the reason and provide you with an indication of the alternative resolution timeframe.